 The Institute in London moved to a Livery Hall purchased from the Worshipful Company of Curriers.
-This building was destroyed during an air raid in 1940 and temporary HQ was established in Gresham Street.
+This building was destroyed during an air raid in 1940.

 The New Zealand Division is founded.
 The branch had an initial membership of 39, and the first Chairman was G.W.
 Hutchison, CMG, FCIS, a prominent Auckland citizen, with N. R. Chapman, FCIS being the first Honorary Secretary.

 The Hong Kong Institute of Chartered Secretaries (HKICS) is established.

 Various groups independent of the body established in London under Royal Charter were set up in Sydney and Melbourne between 1909 and 1924 and eventually merged in 1949 as the Australian Division of the Institute.